kailash-manasarovar/statement/docs/timeline/2024/january.md

 - He looks at me meaningfully and menacingly and, as I walk past the open classroom door, I notice, in the darkened room with no lights on, Lucia, the minor, Domingo's student, looking out at me.
 - It's all set up to make me think something is going on.
 - And yet, the thing I'm supposed to think, which Domingo can ensure no-one tells anyone about - because look what happens to people who are concerned about the safety of minors in the conservatory system - *is* actually happening.
-- It's only a matter of time before the world finds out about the mass spy-cam porn voyeurism in Denia that includes violent sex crimes and the preparing of its future stars and where they come from.
+- It's only a matter of time before the world finds out about the mass spy-cam porn voyeurism in Dénia that includes violent sex crimes and the preparing of its future stars and where they come from.
 - The moment a victim feels safe enough to speak, and people are listening without wanting to murder them, there will be a tsunami of speakers, males and females.
 It's the same everywhere in the world.

 ## Google search